hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 - the label is adjusted to distinguish it from the regular KeyUpdate message, and
-- the hash of the random value encrypted with HPKE is included as a context value making the next generation of the application traffic secret dependent on the HPKE-encrypted random value.
+- the random value, which was securely exchanged between the two endpoints, is included in the generation of the application traffic secret.

 The next generation application_traffic_secret is computed as:

 ~~~
 application_traffic_secret_N+1 =
-    HKDF-Expand-Label(application_traffic_secret_N,
+    HKDF-Expand-Label(RAND,
-                      "traffic up2", Hash(RAND), Hash.length)
+                      "traffic up2", "", Hash.length)
 ~~~

 Once client_/server_application_traffic_secret_N+1 and its associated